-SPECIAL COURSES IN HISTORY
+SPECIAL COURSES IN HISTORY ...

 400, 401.
 History of Architecture.
 Throughout the year.
 Credit three hours a term.
+Open to freshmen by permission of the instructor.
 A course primarily intended for students who are not architects but who are interested in a brief survey of the history of architecture and its relationship with parallel social, economic, and political trends.
 No experience in drawing or knowledge of structural elements is required.
 Either or both terms may be taken for credit.

-450. History of Landscape Architecture.
+405. History of Landscape Architecture.
 One term.
 Credit three hours.
-Landscape design in Western civilization from the earliest times up to about 1850, with special emphasis on the Renaissance.